NETWAYS/foreman-training/configmanagement/03_puppet.md

 ### Set defaults to the Smart class parameters provided by the imported class

-Navigate to "Configure > Classes" and select the class "training::user".
+Navigate to "Configure > Puppet ENC > Classes" and select the class "training::user".
 In the "Smart Class Parameter" tab insert your name as Default Value for the id of the user, add a ssh public key as Default Value for ssh_pub_key, for the parameter sudo set the parameter type to boolean and the default to true.
 All this requires you to check the box next to Override!